ahmadxp/dawn-validator/README.md

 ---

 ## Keep it active
-Support me for make another automation bot next time 😊
+Support me if you like this script😊
 - SOL `BPJSqxyf52FtdoVt163vZFDWYheJEryee4CdWWsrnJMv`